Escrows can be confusing, so here are some key points to consider:

 - Your lender is allowed a 2 month cushion, but not more than that.

-Property Tax Bills in North Carolina come out in July or August, with a September 1 due date.
-However, tax bills can be paid as late as January 1st.
-There is no discount for paying the bill early.
-In most cases we project the tax bill will be paid in December.
+Property Tax Bills in North Carolina are sent out in July or August, with a September 1 due date, but can be paid as late as January 1st.
+There is no discount for paying the bill early, and so most lenders pay them in November or December.

-You can see below that at closing a $2200.74 deposit was made into the escrow account.
-The lowest balance in he escrow account is after the tax bill is paid…which is $854.84 – which is exactly 2 x $427.42 = the required 2 month cushion.
+You can see below that at closing, a $2200.74 deposit was made into the escrow account.
+And the lowest balance of the year occurs once the tax bill is paid.
+The cushion below is $854.84 – exactly 2 x $427.42 = the required 2 month cushion.

-Lenders are required to send you an updated Escrow Account Analysis once a year, and if the lowest account balance exceeds the allowed 2 month cushion, lenders are required to refund the overage to you.
+Lenders will also send you an updated Escrow Account Analysis once a year, and if the lowest account balance exceeds the allowed 2 month cushion, lenders are required to refund the overage to you.

-Unfortunately, tax and insurance bills tend to go up, and so the Escrow Account Analysis you receive is likely to show that the Escrow Account is a little short, and so your lender will give you some options to bring the balance back to the required amount.
+Unfortunately, tax and insurance bills tend to go up, and so the Escrow Account Analysis you receive is more likely to show that the Escrow Account is a little short, and so your lender will give you some options to correct the balance.